 - Maciej Kurek

-Chief Technology Officer, Library X
+CTO, Library X

 "Thanks to Sysdogs engagement, the production environment can expect to process four petabytes of data growing by 200-500 GB a day with consistency and productivity.
 The team has established multiple communication tools to provide progress updates.
 Their optimal solutions are impressive."